Display-Lab/goals-of-care/readme.md

     # Build all report figures and tex
     Rscript lib/build_all_tex.r

-    # Complile all tex reports to pdf
+    # Compile all tex reports to pdf
     find build -name '*.tex' -execdir pdflatex {} \;

     # Generated pdf will be build/reports/<id>/<id>_clc.pdf